TL;DR

 To fight an enemy, you must first understand it.
 Burnout is not simply stress.
 Stress, in manageable doses, can be a motivator.
 It's characterised by over-engagement, urgency, and hyperactivity.
 Burnout is the opposite; it's a state of chronic disengagement.

-In 2019, the World Health Organization (WHO) officially recognised burnout in its International Classification of Diseases (ICD-11) as an "occupational phenomenon."
+In 2019, the World Health Organisation (WHO) officially recognised burnout in its International Classification of Diseases (ICD-11) as an "occupational phenomenon."
 It is not classified as a medical condition itself, but as a state of vital exhaustion.
 The WHO defines it by three distinct dimensions:

 Quick Self-Assessment: Are You on the Road to Burnout?